kyma-project/lifecycle-manager/samples/template-operator/README.md

      configs:
      ```
      _WARNING: Even though this file is empty, it is mandatory for the command to succeed as it will be bundled as layer!
-     kubebuilder projects by default to not have such a file (it is introduced by modularization) and you will need to create one on your own if not already done._
+     kubebuilder projects by default do not have such a file (it is introduced by modularization) and you will need to create one on your own if not already done._
    * the default sample under `config/samples/operator_v1alpha1_sample.yaml` has been adjusted to be a valid CR by setting the default generated `Foo` field instead of a TODO.

      ```yaml